roman-ivanenko/poc-on-tab-close/README.md

 ## Requirements

-The requirements is the following:
+The requirements are the following:

 - The session management feature shall terminate (invalidate) the user backend session whenever the user closes the last web browser window or tab of the application **without explicitly logging out**.
 - If the user opens the page again using URL, bookmark, or history in the browser, he/she should be redirected to the login screen.
-So, the user cannot re-open any page of the application without Login procedure.
+So, the user cannot re-open any page of the application without the Login procedure.

 ## Solution